Best Marketing Books

 Contagious: Why Things Catch On by Jonah Berger

-Written by Wharton School of Business marketing professor Jonah Berger, New York Times best-seller has been rated the #1 best marketing book of the year, offering relevant tactics that apply in today’s atmosphere.
-Berger explains why certain products and ideas become popular and reveals the secret science behind word of mouth and social transmission of ideas.
-Specifically, he goes into the six principles that drive things to become contagious, from policy initiatives to YouTube videos.
+Written by Wharton School marketing professor Jonah Berger, this New York Times bestseller was rated the year’s #1 marketing book, offering tactics relevant to today’s environment.
+Berger explains why certain products and ideas gain popularity, revealing the science behind word-of-mouth and social transmission.
+Specifically, he outlines six principles driving viral success, from policy initiatives to YouTube videos.

-Want to learn more about marketing?
-If so, you may also enjoy our guide to the best online marketing courses.
-Now go and become a marketing pro!
+Ready to expand your marketing knowledge?
+You might also enjoy our guide to the best online marketing courses.
+Now go become a marketing professional!

 Andrew Green